adi2197/Cricket_player/README.md

 # Cricket_player
-Tells you which player you look like
+it is based on the cricket dataset and this project and evaluate which cricket player you look closest to